 Celebrate International Children’s Day With Fun and Healthy Foods

 Each summer, the first day of June was a massive deal for me throughout my childhood years.
-The International Children’s Day was and still is celebrated in Romania with a big bang, live shows, all sorts of activities, gifts and lots of love for the little ones.
+International Children’s Day was and still is celebrated in Romania with a big bang, live shows, all sorts of activities, gifts and lots of love for the little ones.

 I know the world celebrates on different occasions, but to be honest, every day is children’s day.
 We don’t need a special moment to remember to appreciate the best we have, do we?
-And certainly, nobody needs reminding to spoil the little people in our lives!
+And indeed, nobody needs reminding to spoil the little people in our lives!

 I continued to celebrate on June 1st as I grew up and perpetuated the tradition in my family, no matter where we lived and when the respective country celebrated.
 International means international!

-Children continuously remind of one important truth: everything in this world should be FUN!
+Children continuously remind us of one important truth: everything in this world should be FUN!
 This is what childhood is for!